Connect with us

 12. Louvered Closet Doors

-Louvered closet doors consist of wood or glass louvers that are fixed in the frame at a certain angle to allow air through without revealing the content of the closet.
+Louvered closet doors consist of wood or glass louvers that are fixed in the frame at a certain angle to allow air through without revealing the contents of the closet.

 Louvered closet door.
 PHOTO | COURTESY